Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/sensors/types/always.rst

 Always Sensor
 *************

+The *Always Sensor* gives a continuous output signal at regular intervals.
-The *Always Sensor* is used for things that need to be done every logic tick, or at every *x* logic tick (with non-null *f*), or at start-up (with *Tap*).
+It is used for things that need to be done every logic tick, or at every *x* logic tick (with non-null *f*), or at start-up (with *Tap*).

 .. figure:: /images/game-engine_logic_sensors_types_always_node.jpg